 Physical activity maintains and enhances cognition across the lifespan.
 Participation in aerobic exercise and progressive resistance exercise improves the performance of brain regions responsible for functions such as selective attention and conflict resolution.
 These types of exercise should be incorporated into existing balance and strength-focused falls prevention interventions.

 Keeping alcohol consumption to a minimum is important for older adults to keep their minds healthy and reduce their risk of falls.
-Alcohol consumption can impair balance, judgement, coordination and reaction time.
+Alcohol consumption can impair balance, judgment, coordination and reaction time.
 It can also cause problems like forgetfulness and confusion and increase the risk of developing mental health disorders such as depression.
 The Drug and Alcohol Office provide information on alcohol education and training options.